|HPS 0410||Einstein for Everyone|

 |Second, a common way of encapsulating Einstein's theory is to roll marbles across the model and suggest that gravitational attraction somehow comes from the resulting deflection of the marble's roll.
 From the discussion above, you can see why that is misleading.
 The gravitational deflection of ordinary objects falling in the vicinity of the sun is due to the curvature of the space-time sheets.
 What the model shows is the curvature of the space-space sheets and that curvature is so small as to have negligible effects on the motions of ordinary objects.||The model is often described as a rubber membrane model and the picture is of a massive object sitting on a rubber membrane distorts the membrane.
 Just about the only thing right in the rubber sheet model is that the surface of the membrane is similar to the surface of the embedding diagram.
 Almost everything else is misleading and has to be imagined away.
 There is no gravity outside the membrane, for example, pulling the mass down so it distorts the membrane.
 Most importantly, there is no curvature of the space-time sheets of spacetime represented, even though that curvature is responsible for the familiar gravitational effects.|

-One of the characteristics of a Minkowski spacetime and the more general spacetimes of Einstein's theory spacetime is that it has a light cone structure that is usually taken to map out the fastest trajectories for causal interactions.
-Since gravity affects light, it will also affect this causal structure.
+One of the characteristics of a Minkowski spacetime and the more general spacetimes of Einstein's theory is that they have a light cone structure.
+It maps out the fastest trajectories for causal interactions.
+Since gravity affects light, gravity will also affect this causal structure.
 The effect of gravitation is to tip the light cones in the direction of the gravitational attraction.

 This can have some very interesting consequences, such as new regions of spacetime causally isolated from our region.
 These arise in the theory of black holes and we will see more of them later.